Vasuki (wife of Valluvar): In popular culture

 Vasuki is praised for her faithfulness as a wife towards her husband Valluvar and is noted as a model of Tamil womenhood.
 She has her own sanctum at the Ekambareswarar–Kamakshi Temple, commonly known as the Valluvar temple, in the neighborhood of Mylapore in Chennai, where she is patterned after the Hindu deity Kamakshi and worshiped.
 Her idol, along with the idol of Valluvar, is carried in an annual procession in the Tamil month of Panguni (mid March to Mid April) during the Bramotsavam celebrations of the Kapaleeshwarar Temple.
 The wedding hall near the Mylapore Valluvar temple is also named after her and Valluvar as Valluvar–Vasuki Tirumana Mantapam.

 Legacy

 Vasuki is considered the epitome and an archetypal example of a cultured Tamil woman, known for such qualities as kindness, grace, humility, and modesty.
-In one of her works named the Garland of Advice for Women, poetess Avvai exemplifies Vasuki while giving advice to women wherein she instructs the young lady to "perform domestic duties as did the wife of Valluvar."
+In one of her works named the Garland of Advice for Women, poet Avvai exemplifies Vasuki while giving advice to women wherein she instructs the young lady to "perform domestic duties as did the wife of Valluvar."